chloealbright/DevHiveMind/Architecture/Vertical vs Horizontal Scaling.md

 Fewer periods of downtime - Because you’re adding a machine, you don’t have to switch the old machine off while scaling.
 If done effectively, there may never be a need for downtime and clients are less likely to be impacted.

-Increased resilience and fault tolerance - Relying on a single node for all your data and operations puts you at a high risk of losing it all when it fails.
+Increased resilience and [[Fault tolerance]] - Relying on a single node for all your data and operations puts you at a high risk of losing it all when it fails.
 Distributing it among several nodes saves you from losing it all.

 Increased performance - If you are using horizontal scaling to manage your network traffic, it allows for more endpoints for connections, considering that the load will be delegated among multiple machines.